zh1peng/BrainTransR/Readme.md

-# BrainEnrich: An R package correlating imaging-derived features with transcriptional profiles 🧠🧬
+# BrainEnrich: Revealing Biological Insights from Imaging-Derived Features through Transcriptomic Enrichment 🧠🧬

 ## Aim of the Toolbox 🎯